davedotdev/ddbtools/README.md

 	upd.Key["SK"] = &types.AttributeValueMemberS{Value: SKKey}
 	upd.ExpressionAttributeNames["#SK"] = "SK"

-  // The magic is here: handling each property
+  // The magic is here: handling each attribute
   // pass in the UpdateItemInput instance (upd) and the string value of exprStr
   // If the fourth input is true, then it creates a new string for exprStr
 	exprStr := ddbtools.SetEquals(firstName, "firstName", "", true, &upd)